Reviewed by:

 The all on 4 dental implants procedure is a precision surgical protocol for full-arch restoration where a fixed, non-removable prosthesis is supported by four titanium implants.
 This all on four implants procedure uses two posterior implants angled up to 45 degrees to maximize existing bone and avoid sinuses or nerves, while two anterior implants are placed vertically.

-This design achieves sufficient primary stability (35–45 Ncm of torque) to support a temporary bridge placed within 24 hours — a concept known as immediate function.
+This design achieves sufficient primary stability (35–45 Ncm of torque) to support a temporary bridge placed within 24 hours — a concept known as getting your smile back fast with immediate function.

 📅 Confused by the options?
 All-on-4 is a big decision.
 Skip the Google search and get clear answers.
 Schedule a 15-minute Discovery Call with our team to see if this fits your lifestyle.
 Check Discovery Call Availability